Daniel Sikorski

-Daniel Sikorski (born 2 November 1987) is an Austrian footballer who plays as a striker for Aris Limassol.
+Daniel Sikorski (born 2 November 1987) is an Austrian former professional footballer who played as a striker, who currently serves as the sporting director of Aris Limassol.
 Besides Austria, he has played in Germany, Switzerland, Russia, Romania, Cyprus, and Spain.

 Club career

 Sikorski was born in Warsaw, Poland.
 After spending his youth career at SV Waidhofen and SKN St. Pölten in Austria, he joined the reserve team of Bayern Munich in 2005.
 In August 2007, Sikorski trained with the Bayern Munich first-team squad.
-On 12 March 2010, Sikorski announced that he will leave Bayern Munich at the end of the 2009–10 season.
+On 12 March 2010, Sikorski announced that he would leave Bayern Munich at the end of the 2009–10 season.

 On 23 June 2010, he signed a two-year contract with Polish Ekstraklasa club Górnik Zabrze.
 After a successful season in Zabrze, on 8 June 2011 he was signed by his hometown club Polonia Warsaw, where he received a four-year contract.
 After one season, Sikorski moved to Wisła Kraków.

 International career

 Sikorski played for Austria U-19, U-20 and U-21 national teams.
 He represented the country at the 2006 UEFA European Under-19 Football Championship.